 You are a real parent.

-I want you to know that you are a real parent.
+I want you to know that you are a real parent, regardless of being parents without biological children.
 You love a child and are responsible for raising him.
 He lives in your home, you keep him safe, and provide for his every need.
 If that isn’t a “real” parent, I don’t know what is.

 A pregnant couple can read every pregnancy and child-rearing book, take every available class, and talk to every new parent they know, but they will still never understand or be prepared for the first night with their newborn.
 You, too, can give the utmost care to your preparation.
 You can fix the room just right, read every foster care blog you can find, and join a support group, but you can never understand or be prepared for the first night with your child.
 I want you to know that when life is hard and you want to quit, there is nothing you could have done to fully prepare for raising your child.
 Just as there is nothing a biological parent can do to fully prepare for raising their child.
 In that, you are also the same.